GlenKPeterson/Paguro/README.md

 - As of 2015-09-06, all major areas of functionality were covered by unit tests.

 #Change Log
+2015-09-08 version 0.10.6 Fixed bug: Xform would blow up later if you passed a null to its constructor.

 2015-09-08 version 0.10.5 moved all unmod____ method wrappers from StaticImports to FunctionUtils because they just aren't nearly as useful as they used to be.  xform() has taken over nearly 100% of the use cases for the unmod____ methods.
 Removed Varargs methods from everything except the